Ocawesome101/pieces-to-practice/README.md

 #### DO NOT RUN THE WEB SERVER ON A PUBLICLY ACCESSIBLE COMPUTER.
 IT IS NOT SECURE, DOES NOT USE HTTPS, AND HAS NO AUTHENTICATION WHATSOEVER.

 Run `sudo env HOME=$HOME ./ws.lua` from the repository root to start a web interface on `localhost`.
-Access it though your browser.
+[Access it though your browser here.](http://localhost)

-Adding and removing assignments through the web interface will come at a later date.
+Removing assignments through the web interface will come at a later date.